If you’re looking for somewhere to see turtles in Pensacola then you’re in the right place.

 3. Navarre Beach

-Another place where you can see turtles in Pensacola is on Navarre Beach which actually forms part of the Pensacola Beach area.
+Navarre Beach actually forms part of the Pensacola Beach area.

 This small beach community features 12 miles of white sandy beaches making it an ideal spot for nesting turtles.